We’d all like to believe that every adoption story has a happy ending.

-But the truth is, not every adoption is a match made in heaven, and sometimes returning a pet to the shelter is the only option an adopter has.
+But the truth is, not every pet adoption is a perfect match — and sometimes returning a pet to the shelter is the only option an adopter has.

 Though the experience can be rough to manage, keep in mind that you’re making the decision for the welfare of the pet.

-Usually you can spend some time with your potential pet at the shelter and get a good idea of his personality — energy level, attentiveness, manners, etc.
+Usually you can spend some time with your potential pet at the shelter and get a good idea of their personality — energy level, attentiveness, manners, etc.

-Maybe Spike was shy and quiet in the shelter because he was uncomfortable or nervous around new people and animals.
-That Spike was your perfect match.
+Maybe your dog was shy and quiet in the shelter because they were uncomfortable or nervous around new people and animals.
+That dog was your perfect match.

 Dogs aren’t the only ones whose personalities can take a bit of a twist in new surroundings.
 Cats respond to their environments as well.

-Just because this cat sought your hand for endless scratches during your meet-and-greet session doesn’t necessarily mean that she isn’t the type of cat to dart under the couch for hours on end after hearing the doorbell.
+Just because this cat sought your hand for endless scratches during your meet-and-greet session doesn’t necessarily mean that they aren’t the type of kitty to dart under the couch for hours on end after hearing the doorbell.

 It’s easy to feel responsible for having to return a pet, no matter the circumstances.

 In most instances no, it’s not.
-Unless you’re returning the pet for unprovoked aggression or an untreatable illness, he’s probably going to find a new home where he fits right in.
+Unless you’re returning the pet for unprovoked aggression or an untreatable illness, they are probably going to find a new home where they fit right in.

 A Contractual Obligation

 It’s a way to relieve the responsibility from the shelter as well as meet your pet’s new family personally.

 Many pet adoption contracts require you to return the pet to the shelter if the adoption doesn’t work out.
-Shelters have a vested interest in every one of their animals, and these are the types of steps that they take to ensure those pets are placed in qualified homes.
+Shelters have a vested interest in every one of their animals, and these are the types of steps they take to ensure those pets are placed in qualified homes.

-Even if you feel a little sheepish carrying Spike back into the shelter, as long as your reason for returning him is reasonable, you’ll be welcome to adopt from that shelter again.
+Even if you feel a little hesitant about taking your dog back into the shelter, as long as your reason for returning them is reasonable, you’ll be welcome to adopt from that shelter again.